sciserver/SQLxMatch/docs/README.md

     [/sql/sqlserver/cross-match/Install_SQLxMatch.sql](https://github.com/sciserver/sqlxmatch/tree/main/sql/sqlserver/cross-match/Install_SQLxMatch.sql)

-    We installed this procedure in the `xmatchdb` database, which is accesible as the `xmatch` database context in CasJobs, to which users can connect and then run cross-macth queries.
+    We installed this procedure in the `xmatchdb` database, which is accessible as the `xmatch` database context in CasJobs, to which users can connect and then run cross-match queries.

     This script also installs several other procedures and functions, but those are intended to be used internally by the cross-match code only.